kodevx/occulto/README.md

 # Occulto

-### A web app which encrypt any text or number using ceasers ciphers & morse code.
+## A web app which encrypt any text or number using ceasers cipher.

 ### Modes of Encryption 🔒
 * Caesars Cipher.
 A  ->  C